markjaylunas/makje-shop-next/README.md

-# Makje Shop with Next.js
+# Makje Shop an E-commerce web app with Next.js, Tailwind